Tips on remodeling your home as you age while keeping it comfortable, safe, and stylish for your golden years.

 Lighting Is an Important Part of Remodeling

-Lighting is one of the most important aspects of a home, especially for seniors, as lighting can prevent them from tripping and falling in a dark room.
+Lighting is one of the most important aspects of a home, especially for seniors, as lighting can prevent them from tripping and falling into a dark room.
 Therefore, you must think about your various lighting options as you plan you’re remodeling with style, comfort, and safety in mind.

 Below are some things to consider when choosing lighting fixtures: